jsxstyle/jsxstyle/packages/jsxstyle-webpack-plugin/README.md

 <block color="red">This text will be red</block>
 ```

 Instead of importing components from `jsxstyle` or `jsxstyle/preact`, don’t import _anything_ and just use the dash-case version of the component name as if it’s a valid DOM element.
-When `jsxstyle-loader` encounters one of these dash-case elements, it’ll treat it like the PascalCased equivalent component imported from `jsxstyle` or `jsxstyle/preact`.
+When `jsxstyle-webpack-plugin` encounters one of these dash-case elements, it’ll treat it like the PascalCased equivalent component imported from `jsxstyle` or `jsxstyle/preact`.

 To enable this feature, set `liteMode` in your loader options to either `'react'` or `'preact'`.

 ## FAQs

-### Can I use `jsxstyle-loader` with Flow?
+### Can I use `jsxstyle-webpack-plugin` with Flow?

 Yes!
 Flow parsing is automatically enabled for any non-Typescript files.

-### Can I use `jsxstyle-loader` with Typescript?
+### Can I use `jsxstyle-webpack-plugin` with Typescript?

 Yes!
 Take a look at [the TypeScript example][ts example] and [issue #82][issue 82] for some context.
 You’ll need to make a few configuration changes:

 1. Set `jsx` to `preserve` in the `compilerOptions` section of your `tsconfig.json` file.
-2. Ensure `jsxstyle-loader` runs _after_ `ts-loader`.
-Webpack loaders run from bottom to top, to `jsxstyle-loader` needs to be placed _before_ `ts-loader` in your webpack config.
+2. Ensure `jsxstyle-webpack-plugin`’s companion loader runs _after_ `ts-loader`.
+Webpack loaders run from bottom to top, to `jsxstyle-webpack-plugin` needs to be placed _before_ `ts-loader` in your webpack config.
 3. Add a loader that transpiles JSX, since `ts-loader` is now set to preserve JSX.

 ### It’s not working 😩

 1. Make sure the loader object `test` regex matches JS files that use jsxstyle.
-2.  `jsxstyle-loader` relies on JSX still being around, so make sure it runs _before_ `babel-loader` does its thing.
+2.  `jsxstyle-webpack-plugin` relies on JSX still being around, so make sure the companion loader runs _before_ `babel-loader` does its thing.
-3.  `jsxstyle-loader` only supports destructured `require`/`import` syntax:
+3.  `jsxstyle-webpack-plugin` only supports destructured `require`/`import` syntax:

     ```jsx
     // Cool!